Summer Camp for Ages 8-17 in California

 Like mountain biking, you can go rock climbing without enrolling in our specialized Rock Climbing Program Track.
 However, if you love climbing, then this program is for you!

 The rock climbing program track is for campers age 8 - 17 with skill levels ranging from beginner to advanced-intermediate who are staying 2 or more weeks and who want to focus on rock climbing.
-(You'll still have about half your time for trying all our other fun activities.)
+(You'll still have about half your time for trying all our other fun activities at Camp.)
 While in the climbing program, you will attend clinics on climbing techniques, including hand, foot and body moves, learning such things as heel and toe hooks, smearing, edging, crimping, pinching, palming, stemming, flagging, lay-backing, and manteling.
 We use a bouldering wall, natural boulder fields, and natural granite walls.
 In addition to basic climbing moves and techniques, you'll learn knots, belaying, rappelling, and mock sport climbing.

 Watch the climbing video to learn more.